jsheroes/website/src/pages/blog/call-for-papers-2023-insights.md

 published: Mar 13, 2023
 ---

-2023 is a big year for us, as are planning our first **two day event** since the pandemic started.
+2023 is a big year for us, as we are planning our first **two day event** since the pandemic started.
 While last year was great, it was a single day conference, with most of the speakers re-invited after the cancellation of the 2020 event.
-But for 2023, to fill in the 20 slots, all we brought back the call for papers.
+But for 2023, to fill in the 20 slots, we brought back the call for papers.

 In this article, I want to share some insights and learnings from our cfp selection process.